ravenrebels/micro-payments-demo/README.md

 ```

 Please note, if you visit the web app, a Ravencoin address is stored in your user session.
-If you then change network, restart the server, your session is still alive but it has the an address for the wrong network.
+If you then change network, restart the server, your session is still alive but it has an address for the wrong network.
 In that case, remove cookies.

 ## License